toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 ![circle](/images/circle.png){:class="img-responsive"}

-Regardless of what science popularizers like Krauss tried to do, there is no magic anecdote that will make you understand it and there's no a-ha! moment, because at its core this is a feature of the mathematical underlying model.
+Regardless of what science popularisers like Krauss tried to do, there is no magic anecdote that will make you understand it and there's no a-ha! moment, because at its core this is a feature of the mathematical underlying model.
 But before explaining what a "gauge" symmetry is, we need to explain what symmetry is in general mathematical terms and there's a bit of confusion going around: when people think of the term *symmetry*, they think about this sort of thing, but it's important to point out this is a specific kind of symmetry -- it's *mirror symmetry* which is simply *invariance* under flipping the object around an axis (and this symmetry corresponds to that particular axis).

 ![butterfly](/images/butterfly.jpg){:class="img-responsive"} ![spherical](/images/spherical.png)